nicomignoni/FunctionFlow.jl/docs/src/index.md

 In order to calculate `k`, you need to compute `f`, `g`, and `h` first, which can be tedious and error-prone when the computational DAG grows.
 Since all these functions can be eventually expressed with respect to `a` and `b`, it would be more convenient to be able to write `f(a, b)` (or `h(a, b)`, for example).

-`FunctionFlow.jl` does exactly this: it allows you write a function as a `Node` of a computational DAG, which can be evaluated as a function of the `base` arguments.
+`FunctionFlow.jl` does exactly this: it allows you to write a function as a `Node` of a computational DAG, which can be in turn evaluated as a function of the `base` arguments.

 ```@example QUICKSTART
 using FunctionFlow